nicola144/personal_site/content/posts/monte_carlo_indep.md

 &=  \frac{1}{N}  \left ( \mathcal{O}((2 \pi)^{D/2}) - \mu^2 \right )
 \end{aligned}\end{equation}\tag{7}\label{eq7}$$

 and we see that there is a very clear **exponential** dependence on the dimension $D$.
 In the derivation, we have used simple closure properties of Gaussian densities and the closed form solution for the normalizing constant of a Gaussian.
-Is it fair to characterize this exponential dependence as independent of dimension?
-Seems hard to ignore.
+Is it fair to characterize this exponential dependence as "independent of dimension" ?
 The feeling is that it would be more appropriate to consider an error analysis in the spirit of those done in high-dimensional statistics (e.g. \[6,7\]), where the **ratio** (or similar functions) between the dimension $D$ and the sample size $N$ are studied.
 Indeed, in \eqref{eq7} as long as $N$ grows exponentially with $D$, the MSE can be controlled to be constant (in $N$ *and* $D$).
 This is clearly a strong requirement on the number of samples.

+## Caveat
+In some contexts, it seems common to emphasize a difference between $ \mathcal{O}(N^{-1/D}) $ and $\mathcal{O}( c^{D} \cdot N^{-1} )$, where $c$ is a constant (in both $N$ and $D$).
+While both suffer from a "curse" of dimension, the former is generally worse, and is typical of deterministic quadrature rules for integration.
+It makes sense that Monte Carlo is seen as an improvement, since its error looks like the latter (and for some functions, there need not be an exponential dependence on $D$ at all).
+However, this it is still misleading to claim "independence of dimension" for the error.
+Some claim that the *"rate"* $1/N$ is independent of dimension, which to me means that the error does not look like $ \mathcal{O}(N^{-1/D}) $.
+This is fair, but often the specific reference to the rate (and what it means) is not clear.
+Also, ultimately what we care about is how the error (MSE) scales.

 ## Conclusions